 When you return home, even though the infection is treated, you may feel tired and unwell for some time.

-If you are well enough to be looked after at home, your outlook (prognosis) is very good.
+If you are well enough to be looked after at home, in most cases of pneumonia your outlook (prognosis) is very good.
 Less than 1 person in 100 will die as a result of pneumonia.
-Those who die tend to be people who are older, or those who also have other health problems.
+Those who die tend to be people who are older, those with weakened immune systems, or those who also have other health problems.

 If you need to be looked after in hospital, the outlook is not quite so good.
 5-10 people in 100 admitted with pneumonia to an ordinary ward rather than an intensive care unit may die.
 Again, these will usually be people who were unwell before they had pneumonia, or the elderly.
 For people who need to have a tube put into their windpipe (trachea) to help them breathe, the death rate rises to 1 in 4.

 If the pneumonia is very severe, or caused by an aggressive type of germ (bacterium), such as legionella, you may need to be moved to an intensive care unit in the hospital.
 In these cases the outlook is much worse.
 Unfortunately, as many as half of these people may die.

 If you are normally well but then develop repeated bouts of pneumonia, it may be the first sign of a problem of your lung (lung abscess) or immune system.
 Some tests of your immune system may be advised if pneumonia happens again for no apparent reason.

 Can pneumonia be prevented?
 How to prevent pneumonia?